The special occasion is one of the hardest to dress for.

 A special occasion does not mean we dress in a way that is entirely unfamiliar or uncomfortable.

 I think this kind of dress-up is a more elaborate, thought out version of us.
 A time when we can throw a little caution and make extra effort.
-I don’t think the mother of the bride has to wear what she doesn’t like and I think she can be true to herself.
-A black tie event or formal gala has many solutions.
+The mother of the bride does not have to wear what she doesn’t like and I think she can be true to herself.
+A black-tie event or formal gala has many solutions.